 Owned By: Privately owned Oven: propane Sauna: Yes

-The main winter route into the Shrine Mountain Inn parallels Shrine Pass Road, which is open only to motorized use during the winter.
+The main winter route into the Shrine Mountain Inn parallels Shrine Pass Road.
 It is a gentle ski in and great for first time hut users.

 Vail Pass Winter Recreation Area Fee This hut is located in the Vail Pass Winter Recreation Area.
 Use of this hut during most of the winter requires payment of additional fees to the U.S. Forest service that will be charged at the time you make your reservation.
 This is not a parking fee; it applies regardless of which trailhead is used.
 The $6.00 per person per night fee is in effect from 11/29/13 though 4/30/14, children 13 and under are free.
 More information.